 The Visual Supply Company aka VSCO has just updated their VSCAM app and I love it even more (if that’s possible).
 I always recommend it as the app to get if you are trying to recreate that film look with your cameraphone.
 The app is free and has plenty of filter choices, scroll down here to see some awe inspiring sample images.

 Couldn’t get enough of my blogging unsolicited blogging advice?
 Well here’s some more links to inspire more great content from Alt Summit!

-Miss Tristan B. is the proprietress of Besotted Brand and the writer of this delightful blog.
-She recently re-located to sunny Seattle with her handsome husband and two pups, they just welcomed to the world a baby girl.
+Miss Tristan B. is the co-creator of the world’s best + easiest product photography editing tool-Foto Rx | Shopkeeper’s Helper and one of the writer’s of this delightful blog.
 Her lofty goal here is to make this a creative resource repository and to inspire you to fall truly, madly, deeply in love with your life.